Ouassim31/peng-ss23/flask-oauth/README.md

 ## How to Run

-1. Clone or download the repository to your local machine.
+1. Clone or download the flask-oauth directory to your local machine.

 2. Install the required dependencies by running:
    ```